-This shorter meeting option may be used in situations such as:
+This extended meeting option may be used in situations such as:

-- The Immediate Needs Assessment process is used to review an existing draft plan. - Time constraints make a longer meeting unfeasible. - The Immediate Needs Assessment process might be utilized by multiple stakeholder groups (district leadership team, site leadership team, bargaining unit leadership, etc.) to increase stakeholder input.
+- The Immediate Needs Assessment process is the beginning of a larger planning effort. - The Immediate Needs Assessment process will include multiple stakeholder groups (district leadership team, site leadership team, bargaining unit leadership, etc.) to increase stakeholder input.